dashboard image

 Storage system

-define whether or not the data is accessible.
+define whether the data is accessible.

 the time it takes to read/write data (in terms of IOPS)